-New Comment allows you to add a new agent comment as described in Using Comments.
+lets you add a new agent comment as described in Using Comments.

 Agent Policies

 Use this page to set up and manage an ElectricAccelerator cluster by choosing an agent allocation policy, the cluster's preemption policy, the agent lock interval, and deep/wide allocation policy.